By James Johnatakis – Transition Engineer

 - Just be positive.
 Keep your glass half full and not half empty.
 Look at what you do at work as an opportunity.
 Correct yourself when you are finding yourself being a “Negative Nellie”.

 - Figure out what you like to do at work and then focus on it.
 If you need, make it a reward for getting through the tougher parts of your job.
 Take scheduled and appropriate breaks away from your desk.
 Tackle the tough parts of your job and become better than anyone else at it (at least that works for me).

 - Avoid negative people.
 Or at least try to keep your contact with them as limited as possible.
-If you need, pull them aside and see if you can encourage them be more positive.
+If you need, pull them aside and see if you can encourage them to be more positive.
 It is not normally politically correct to say, “Hey you are being negative, stop it!”, but other ways could be used.
-Avoid trigger questions like “how is work” and replace them with statements like “you did a great job on the Peterman project” or “I saw how you handled the network issue and I think you did an excellent job”.
+Avoid trigger questions like “how is work” and replace them with statements like, “you did a great job on the Peterman project”, or, “I saw how you handled the network issue and I think you did an excellent job”.

 - Avoid all gossip.
-In the work place, gossip tends to segment individuals and it is just not productive.
+In the workplace, gossip tends to segment individuals and it is just not productive.
 If you participate in gossip, what will others think you are doing behind their backs?
-Plus, I have found those that gossip are often the negative people at work.
+Plus, I have found those that gossip are often negative people at work.

 - And for extra credit, a 6th step.
 Once you have happiness at work, you have to continue to cultivate it.
 Like a garden, you have to weed and feed constantly.
 Why would you want to work on being happy to just let it go away?
 So find what makes you happy and cultivate it.
 Is it helping others, learning new things or is it new challenges?
 Look for what keeps you happy and make room for it in your busy schedule.